IsaacPea/mc-exercise/FUBAR.md

-What did yoda say the first time he saw himeself in 4k?
+What did Yoda say the first time he saw himself in four-k?

 HDMI.
+Who types 4K like that?

 Why do gorillas have big fingers?